tullyhansen/botcat/README.md

 ## Licensing

-Licensing is confusing as heck! [botDB](.) is meant to be a useful reference in its own right, but also one that can freely be incorporated into other projects.
-With this aim in mind:
+[botDB](.) is meant to be a useful reference in its own right, but also one that can freely be incorporated into other projects.
+Contributors retain copyright on any original contributions but agree to license their work in accordance with the following:

-- the [botDB](.) website and underlying code are licensed under the MIT License
+- The [botDB](.) database and entries stored in Google Docs are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+A link back to [this page](.) is considered sufficient attribution.
-- parts of the [botDB](.) website and code fall under the licenses assigned by their respective creators, as described in the [full license](license/)
+- The [botDB](.) website and underlying code are licensed under the MIT License.
+Some parts of the website and code may fall under licenses assigned by their respective creators, as detailed in the [full license](license/).
-- the [botDB](.) database and Google Docs data (including any rights in individual entries therein) are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

-Users who contribute to the [botDB](.) database retain copyright in anything they author, but agree to license their work for use in accordance with the above, in a similar fashion to [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Copyrights).
-A link to [this page](.) is considered sufficient to meet the attribution requirements of the above.

 For further details, see the [full license](license/).